← All claims

 2025 · J Nutr

-RCT mixed moderate RCT showed a 2-meal pattern could still support positive net protein balance at adequate daily protein, questioning necessity of spreading across many meals.
+RCT tested-null moderate RCT showed a 2-meal pattern could still support positive net protein balance at adequate daily protein, questioning necessity of spreading across many meals.

 Ram